guilherssousa/hookpedia/src/pages/_hooks/useOnScreen.md

     description: Uma implementação mais robusta e configurável desse Hook.
 ---

-This hook allows you to easily detect when an element is visible on the screen as well as specify how much of the element should be visible before being considered on screen.
-Perfect for lazy loading images or triggering animations when the user has scrolled down to a particular section.

 Esse hook te permite facilmente detectar quando um elemento é visível na tela e também especificar o quanto do elemento deve estar visível antes de ser considerado dentro da tela.
 Perfeito para Lazy loading de imagens ou ativar animações quando o usuário